 A Cache Maintenance Operation (CMO) assists with software cache management.
-The protocol includes the following five transactions to support a CMO:
+The protocol includes the following five transactions to support a Cache Maintenance Operation:

+CleanShared

+The completion response to a CleanShared request ensures that all cached copies are changed to a Non-dirty state and any Dirty copy is written back to memory.

+CleanSharedPersist

+The completion response to a CleanSharedPersist request ensures that all cached copies are changed to a Non-dirty state and any Dirty cached copy is written back to the Point of Persistence (PoP) or final destination.

+CleanSharedPersistSep

-e CleanShared The completion response to a CleanShared request ensures that all cached copies are changed to a Non-dirty state and any Dirty copy is written back to memory.
-CleanSharedPersist The completion response to a CleanSharedPersist request ensures that all cached copies are changed to a Non-dirty state and any Dirty cached copy is written back to the Point of Persistence (PoP) or final destination.
-CleanSharedPersistS ep The Persist or combined CompPersist completion response to a CleanSharedPersistSep request ensures that all cached copies are changed to a Non-dirty state and any Dirty cached copy is written back to the Point of Persistence (PoP), or final destination.
-Functionality of CleanSharedPersistSep is similar to CleanSharedPersist but requires two separate responses to the Requester: • Comp response, indicating that the request has reached the Point of Coherency (PoC) and hazards can be removed at the Requester. • Persist response, indicating that the request has reached the PoP, or the final destination.
+The Persist or combined CompPersist completion response to a CleanSharedPersistSep request ensures that all cached copies are changed to a Non-dirty state and any Dirty cached copy is written back to the Point of Persistence (PoP), or final destination.

+Functionality of CleanSharedPersistSep is similar to CleanSharedPersist but allows two separate responses to the Requester.

 It is expected, but not required, that a Requester, when sending a persistent CMO, uses a CleanSharedPersistSep transaction instead of CleanSharedPersist.

-Such a Requester must support receiving both separate Comp and Persist responses as well as a combined CompPersist response.
-CleanInvalid The completion response to a CleanInvalid request ensures that all cached copies are invalidated.
+Such a Requester must support receiving both separate Comp and Persist responses and a combined CompPersist response.

+CleanInvalid

+The completion response to a CleanInvalid request ensures that all cached copies are invalidated.
 The request requires that any cached Dirty copies must be written to memory.

+MakeInvalid

-MakeInvalid The completion response to a MakeInvalid request ensures that all cached copies are invalidated.
+The completion response to a MakeInvalid request ensures that all cached copies are invalidated.
 The request permits that any cached Dirty copies are discarded.